 2. Severe anemia: Transfusion of packed red blood cells (PRBCs).

-3. Patients with anemia in the course of anticancer chemotherapy: Consider the use of an erythropoiesis-stimulating agent (ESA)—subcutaneous human recombinant erythropoietin alpha 40,000 U once weekly, subcutaneous human recombinant erythropoietin beta 30,000 U once weekly, or subcutaneous darbepoetin 500 microg every 3 weeks—titrated to increase hemoglobin to the lowest level sufficient to avoid PRBC transfusion.
+3. Patients with anemia in the course of anticancer chemotherapy and selected other patients with low serum erythropoietin levels: Consider the use of an erythropoiesis-stimulating agent (ESA): subcutaneous human recombinant erythropoietin alpha 40,000 IU once weekly, subcutaneous human recombinant erythropoietin beta 30,000 IU once weekly, or subcutaneous darbepoetin 500 microg every 3 weeks.
+Doses are titrated to increase hemoglobin to the lowest level sufficient to avoid PRBC transfusion.
 Contraindications and adverse effects: see Chronic Kidney Disease.

-4. Absolute iron deficiency (serum ferritin <10 microg/mL) that may be observed in some patients with ACD should be treated with intravenous iron (see Iron Deficiency Anemia).
+4. Absolute or relative iron deficiency may be observed in some patients with ACD and should be treated with IV iron.
+Controversy exists regarding what ferritin and transferrin saturation level should be provided.
+However, a low serum ferritin level is an absolute indication for iron therapy (see Iron Deficiency Anemia).